victrme/Bonjourr/_locales/en/overview.md

 Every time you open a new window or tab, you'll be greeted by this minimalist looking page that will help your serenity and productivity.
 Thanks to its gorgeous high quality backgrounds that change according to the mood of the day, your new tabs will always feel fresh.

-Bonjourr was built as a more modern alternative to startpages like Momentum.
-We took inspiration from iOS and Apple's design language to create this beautiful start page that will help you focus on what matters.
+Bonjourr was built as a more modern alternative to homepages like Momentum.
+We took inspiration from iOS and Apple's design language to create this beautiful homepage that will help you focus on what matters.

 Here's some key features:
 🍏 iOS design language